I-League 2

-I-League 2, officially known as the Hero 2nd Division League for sponsorship ties with Hero MotoCorp, is an Indian men's professional football league.
-It is the 3rd tier of Indian football, behind the Indian Super League and the I-League.
-It operates as a system of promotion and relegation with the I-League, and provisional relegation with the Indian State Leagues.
+The I-League 2 is an Indian men's professional football league.
+It is the 3rd tier of the Indian football league system, behind the Indian Super League and the I-League.
+It operates as a system of promotion and relegation with the I-League and the I-League 3.

-The 2nd Division League was introduced from the 2008 season, having been preceded by NFL 2nd Division.
-State FA's nominate teams who have finished at the top of their respective state leagues (or passing the required criteria).
-They are later to be approved by the AIFF to participate in the league or consequent qualifiers, regarding the number of nominations.

 History

 I-League 2nd Division was introduced during the 2008 season, with first game played on 25 March between Mohammedan Sporting and Amity United.

-That season saw Mohammedan Sporting, Mumbai, Vasco and Chirag United promoted to I-League.
-The next season saw Pune, Shillong Lajong, Viva Kerala and Salgaocar getting promoted.
+That season saw Mohammedan Sporting, Mumbai FC, Vasco SC and Chirag United promoted to the I-League.
+The next season saw Pune FC, Shillong Lajong, Viva Kerala and Salgaocar getting promoted.

-Since 2010, only top 2 teams were promoted to I-League.
-ONGC and HAL in that year, in 2011 Shillong Lajong and Sporting Clube de Goa, with Lajong being promoted for the second time, while in 2012 ONGC and United Sikkim were promoted for upcoming season.
-The 2013 season saw Rangdajied United FC and Mohammedan qualifying for I-League.
+Since 2010, only top 2 teams were promoted to the I-League.
+ONGC FC and HAL SC in that year, in 2011 Shillong Lajong and Sporting Clube de Goa, with Lajong being promoted for the second time.
+In 2012, ONGC and United Sikkim were promoted for the upcoming season.
+The 2013 saw Rangdajied United FC and Mohammedan qualifying for the I-League.

 In 2014, only one team got promoted from the 2nd Division, and similarly only one team got relegated from 2013–14 season.

-In 2016, again only one team was promoted from the 2nd division (Aizawl F.C.), and only one was relegated from I-League (Dempo).
+In 2016, again only one team was promoted from the 2nd division (Aizawl F.C.), and only one was relegated from the I-League (Dempo).